Skip to main content

 Graceful Degradation

 You may encounter edge cases where a task is genuinely impossible (missing required data, contradictory constraints, etc.).
-In these cases, you can design your application to degrade gracefully, maintaining basic functionality even when the full AI operation cannot complete.
+In these cases, you can design your application to degrade gracefully, maintaining basic functionality even when the full an agent cannot complete.

 Fallback to Simpler Logic

-If a complex AI operation fails, fall back to simpler approaches.
-This example shows AI generating database migrations, with fallbacks to safer manual approaches.
-First, define your AI-powered function that attempts the complex task:
+If a complex agent operation fails, fall back to simpler approaches.
+This example shows agents generating database migrations, with fallbacks to safer manual approaches.
+First, define your agent-backed function that attempts the complex task:

 """